-The primary academic facility is the McInnis Learning Center which contains classrooms and offices for faculty, as well as a 300-seat auditorium.
+The primary administrative and academic facility for the Seminary is McInnis Hall, which contains the Seminary's staff, faculty, and administration offices, its reception area, the Student Assembly food pantry and lounge, the Methodist Room, and the majority of its classrooms, as well as a 300-seat auditorium.
 Other classrooms are located primarily in the Harold C. Howard Center and Eagle Learning Center.
 Each room has wireless internet access as well as state-of-the-art technology that permits the use of PowerpointPowerPoint, DVD, and online content in instructional and student presentations.